 If you’re trying to ward off mosquitoes and can’t burn citronella candles indoors what else can you do to keep them at bay?

 Some people argue that lemongrass is a better option for warding off flying biting insects.
-Research shows that lemongrass oil specifically is a good insect repellentOpens in a new tab. against mosquitoes and house flies.
+Research shows that lemongrass oil specifically is a good insect repellent against mosquitoes and house flies.

 Interestingly however, research studies that compare the efficacy of various ingredients used in popular insect repellents continue to focus on the success of one ingredient, and it’s not lemongrass.

-Research studiesOpens in a new tab. show that topical products (ones applied directly to the skin) containing DEET (N,N-diethyl-meta-toluamide) which is a long-used active ingredient in many insect repellents, perform very well.
+Research studies show that topical products (ones applied directly to the skin) containing DEET (N,N-diethyl-meta-toluamide) which is a long-used active ingredient in many insect repellents, perform very well.
 DEET doesn’t kill insects but does a good job of keeping them from biting you.

 The best performing product upon application to the skin that was tested was OFF Deep Woods insect repellent VIII containing 25% DEET.